Drone Laws in Mexico

 In this post, you will find all relevant regulations for the use of drones in Mexico.

-- Up to 2 kilograms: No approval required
+- Up to 2 kilograms: Drones over 250 grams must be registered

 - Over 2 to max.
-25 kilograms: approval must be requested
+25 kilograms: Registration is required

-- Over 25 kilograms: Permission and pilot license is required
+- Over 25 kilograms: Permission and registration are required

-Distance to airports: 9.2 kilometers distance must be respected between airports and drones.
-At a heliport, your drone may approach a maximum of 900 meters.
+9.2 kilometers distance must be respected between airports and drones.
+At a heliport, your drone may approach up to 900 meters.

-Flight bans: Drone flights are prohibited if a group of at least 12 people gathers.
+Drone flights are prohibited over a gathering of at least 12 people.

 Good to know: From several sides, I have already heard that drones were confiscated in Mexico.
 That’s why I would always follow the rules.
 Supposedly some securities even have jamming devices that allow them to take over the control of your drone.
 No idea if it’s true, but I would not risk.